 You can get both new and used car loans through Wells Fargo and can take out as little as $5,000 for a car purchase loan.
 They may also offer complete financing through used- or new-car loans, so you can drive your car off of the lot without even paying a down payment.

-These 100% financing options can be appealing, but it can lead to negative equity, also called being upside-down on a car loan.
+These 100% financing options can be appealing, but they can lead to negative equity, also called being upside-down on a car loan.
 If you have negative equity, you can run into trouble if you want to sell the car, if it’s stolen, or if it’s damaged and a total loss.

 In addition to dealer financing options, Wells Fargo also offers auto loan refinancing.
 When you refinance an existing auto loan, you may enjoy a number of benefits: